-classrooms in that school.
+with a school if we can support all Bright Star classrooms in that school.
 In 2019, we supported six schools with over 160 quilts.
-In 2020, we donated 234 quilts.
+In 2020 and 2021, we donated 234 quilts.

 A popular feature of Show and Tell, many of these quilts are also brought to Spring Fest (the first Saturday in April) for collection.
 It is a perfect time to show off all these adorable quilts.
-However, Karen will take them at any time in preparation for the presentation of the quilts to the schools in August.
-Ask someone who attends Tuesday Morning to deliver your quilt or reach out to Karen personally.
+However, Kirsten and Robin will take them at any time in preparation for the presentation of the quilts to the schools in August.

+Ask someone who attends Tuesday Morning to deliver your quilt or reach out to Robin or Kirsten personally.